gcallah/work/chaps/nnlt.md

 aspects of human flourishing -- all human goods.
-In the Kingdom, the possibilities for human flourishing, in communion with all other persons, are extended eternally in a perpetually open-ended way: human flourishing in the Kingdom is not a project that will ever be "complete" (Grisez, 2008).
+In the Kingdom, the possibilities for human flourishing, in communion with all other persons, are extended eternally in a perpetually open-ended way: human flourishing in the Kingdom is not a project that will ever be "complete."^18^

 Thus, *first*, the good of work is of necessity present in eternal life in the Kingdom if it is an essential aspect of human flourishing.
 But,